pali-english/pali-english.github.io/README.md

 Take good care of your mind!
 Pull yourself out of this pit,
 like an elephant sunk in a bog.

+    Appamādaratā - Delight in diligence, interest in careful attention hotha - Be, you should be
+    sacittamanurakkhatha - Guard well your mind, protect your own mind Duggā - Difficult to pass, a bad road, a pit uddharathattānaṁ - Lift up yourself, raise up yourselves paṅke - In the mire, in a bog, in mud sannova - As if sunk, as if stuck kuñjaro - An elephant

 Sace labhetha nipakaṁ sahāyaṁ,
 Saddhiṁ caraṁ sādhuvihāridhīraṁ;